Read on for answers about different aspects of this course

 A mentor (provided by TechUP) will meet with your for an average of 30 minutes per week to discuss any queries you have about working in the tech sector.
-You will be matched with a mentor part way through the programme and continue beyond the end date of the teaching programme.
+You will be matched with a mentor partway through the programme and continue meeting beyond the end date of the teaching programme.

-The TechUP tutor will deliver all your weekly live technical teaching sessions and will be your first point of contact for any queries in relation to technical course materials.
-Your tutor is available via email and slack or can arrange a one-to-one for any technical teaching support you may need.
-Your tutor will work closely with your career coach to ensure any support needs are met.
+A TechUP tutor will deliver all your weekly live technical teaching sessions and will be your first point of contact for any queries in relation to technical course materials.
+Your tutor is available via email and Slack or can arrange a one-to-one for any technical teaching support you may need.
+Your tutor will work closely with your career coach to ensure all your support needs are met.

 The online content is delivered through live online tutor session via Zoom and via our online learning platform TechUPOnline.
 You will require no specialist software to access these platforms.

 All technical sessions are 3-hours long (with breaks).
 They are delivered via Zoom by a tutor.